 Property management systems for city hotels, business hotels, conference centers

-Additionally, Protel PMS offers an event-management module that includes organizing conferences, receptions, etc. This module provides an overview of group bookings, equipment bookings, meeting rooms, facilities, and list creation with event information.
+Event management.
+This module of Protel PMS supports organizing conferences, receptions, etc. It provides an overview of group bookings, equipment bookings, meeting rooms, facilities, and list creation with event information.
 The guest-management module has complete guest profiles and allows front-desk managers to see guest history and create personalized messages.

-Systems for timeshares, vacation rentals, and apartments – Stays PMS, Vreasy
+Systems for vacation rentals, apartments, and lodging management

 For properties of this type, basic PMS functions are multi-property management and an online channel management module.
 Most of the solutions for apartments and timeshares exist as customized versions of hotel property management systems.
 However, there are PMSs focused on serving these particular types of properties.

-Property management systems for timeshares, vacation rentals and apartments
+Property management systems for vacation rentals and apartments

 Another solution for rental vacation property management is Vreasy.
 It has a well-developed back-office module with the feature of task delegations to all staff members, starting from the front office and finishing with housekeeping, and offers its own communication platform.

 Vreasy PMS has an owner portal with a data management module that has access to multiple data sources and generates reports.
 This PMS has its own payment gateway – VreasyPay – that accepts credit card payments in 130+ currencies.
 Direct APIs from this PMS connect a property to major booking portals, including Airbnb, Booking.com, HomeAway, and TripAdvisor.
-Also, Vreasy offers the following features: guest apps, marketing, activity booking, emails for clients.
+Also, Vreasy offers the following features: marketing, activity booking, automated guest mailing.